 - See also: Images of Rattleshirt

 The Lord of Bones is a small man with a knobby chin, thin mustache, and pinched cheeks.
-His eyebrows join over the bridge of his nose, he has a widow's peak and dark hair.
-He is considered sly, cruel and treacherous.
-The Lord of Bones distrusts wargs and the Night's Watch.
+His eyebrows join over the bridge of his nose, and he has a widow's peak with his dark hair.
+He has cracked brown teeth and yellow-tinged eyes.

-The Lord of Bones is mocked as Rattleshirt due to his armor, which is made up of loosely-tied bones that clatter as he moves.
+The Lord of Bones is mocked as Rattleshirt due to his boiled leather armor, which is covered with loosely-tied bones that clatter as he moves.
 The bones come from aurochs, cows, elk, goats, humans, mammoths, and sheep.
-Rattleshirt wears a yellowed broken giant's skull as his helm, and his arms are covered with bearclaws sewn to boiled leather.
+Rattleshirt wears a yellowed broken giant's skull as his helm, and his arms are covered with bearclaws sewn to the leather.
 Rattleshirt rides a goat-like horse which is also armored in bones.
 He wields a sword and commands a pack of dogs.

 A Clash of Kings

 Rattleshirt leads a party of fourteen free folk and eight dogs that catches up with Qhorin Halfhand and Jon Snow in the Skirling Pass.
 He claims Ebben's steel battle-axe and orders Ragwyle to gut Jon when the youth attempts to yield, but Ygritte calls for the sparing of Jon's life.
-Qhorin has secretly encouraged Jon to join the wildlings, however, and the Lord of Bones reluctantly accepts Jon into his party after the youth slays Qhorin with the aid of his direwolf, Ghost.
+Qhorin has secretly encouraged Jon to join the wildlings, and the Lord of Bones reluctantly accepts Jon into his party after the youth slays Qhorin with the aid of his direwolf, Ghost.
 Rattleshirt claims some of the Halfhand's bones after his body is burned in a pyre.

 A Storm of Swords

 Rattleshirt brings Jon Snow to Mance Rayder's camp along the Milkwater.
 He is dismissed by Mance, but not before he casts suspicion on Jon's true motives.
 Upon Mance's suggestion, Ygritte, Jon, and Longspear Ryk leave Rattleshirt's band for the party of Tormund Giantsbane.
 Mance tasks his Lord of Bones with doubling patrols and ensuring the free folk host continues south toward the Wall.
 The eagle of Orell often perches on Rattleshirt's helm.

-Shortly before the attack on Castle Black takes place, Rattleshirt is spotted near Long Barrow.
-He is captured by Cotter Pyke, however, and is trotted out at the meeting at Castle Black between Jon Snow and Lord Janos Slynt as a witness of the death of Qhorin Halfhand at the hands of Jon.
+Shortly before the attack on Castle Black takes place, Rattleshirt is spotted near Long Barrow and captured there by Cotter Pyke.
+The wildling is brought forth out at the meeting at Castle Black between Jon, Janos Slynt, and Ser Alliser Thorne as a witness of Qhorin's death at the hands of Jon.
 Rattleshirt tells Janos that "All men fear the Lord o' Bones" after being mocked by him, so Ser Glendon Hewett kicks the captive into silence.

 A Dance with Dragons

 Jon Snow, now Lord Commander of the Night's Watch, hears rumors that Stannis Baratheon intends to grant lands and castles to Rattleshirt and Sigorn, the new leader of the Thenns.
 Stannis and his red priestess, Melisandre, execute Mance for desertion from the Night's Watch and for trying to destroy the Wall with the Horn of Joramun.
 Before and while being burned in a cage, Mance denies being King-Beyond-the-Wall.
-Jon has his archers kill Mance to end his suffering.
+Jon has his archers kill the hysterical Mance to end his suffering.